denoland/docs/runtime/manual/advanced/language_server/imports.md

+---
-# Import Completions and Intelligent Registries
+title: "Import Completions and Intelligent Registries"
+---

 The language server, supports completions for URLs.